 VWO uses the Bayesian-based SmartStats engine to calculate the conversion rate.
 SmartStats doesn’t calculate the conversion rate as a single number and calculates a conversion rate range, which shows with 99% certainty where the actual conversion for your variation lies.

 By default, the number you see in the conversion rate column is the median value of the conversion rate range, and you can use this section of View Settings to customize this value.
-You can turn on ranges for metrics such as expected conversion rate, expected revenue per visitor/expected value per visitor (if your account is enabled with Data360), improvement, and expected revenue per conversion.
+You can turn on ranges for metrics such as expected conversion rate, expected revenue per visitor/expected value per visitor (if your workspace is enabled with Data360), improvement, and expected revenue per conversion.

 Using the Table columns section, you can: